Organizational Profile and History

 The American Association of Teachers of German strives to:

-- Promote the highest quality of the teaching and research of the language, literatures, and cultures of the German-speaking world, and expand teaching and research at all levels and in all settings.
+- Promote the highest quality of the teaching and research of the language, literature, and cultures of the German-speaking world, and expand teaching and research at all levels and in all settings.

 - Define and promote the highest standards for teachers and learners of the language, literatures, and cultures of the German-speaking world.